ICADE: ICADE School of Business and Economics

 also thanks to its membership of International Partnership of Business Schools (IPBS), a consortium in which the partner universities offer joint bachelor's and master's programs together with ICADE.
 With over 1600 students, IPBS is the largest integrated cooperation program between universities in Europe.

 ICADE School of Business and Economics offers several undergraduate and graduate degree programs together with a number of European and non-European business schools.
-The most prestigious degree is the Double Degree, that includes two years of study in the same foreign institution:
+The most prestigious program is the Double Degree that includes two years of study in a foreign institution:

 Northeastern University (US), Lancaster University (UK), Dublin City University (Ireland), Reims Management School (France) and ESB Reutlingen Business School (Germany).

 ICADE School of Business and Economics has students exchange programs with Georgetown University (Washington D.C.), University of Michigan - Ross School of Business (Ann Arbor), Wharton Business School (Philadelphia), The Ohio State University - Fisher College of Business (Columbus, OH), Tulane University (New Orleans), Northeastern University (Boston), EMLYON Business School (Lyon) and ESSEC (Paris).

 The graduate school at ICADE School of Business and Economics for professionals is called ICADE Business School.